Sewerbird/blooming-suns/README.md

 - Download & Install [LÖVE2D](https://love2d.org/) for your platform.
 - Checkout this repository with Git.
 - Run with `love .` in the repository root.
 You may have to set up an alias in your terminal.

+## Contributions

+Pull requests on this repository will be reviewed and merged upstream to Sewerbird/blooming-suns